You’ve probably heard a lot about an automatic motorcycle, but the question still lingers.

-Automatic transmission provides a great variety of speeds while allowing the engine to operate in a comfortable range.
+The automatic transmission provides a great variety of speeds while allowing the engine to operate in a comfortable range.

 Their main difference is the set of gears they’re using.

 Automatic motorbikes are using the same gear set to achieve different gear ratios.
-This unique set of gears in an automatic transmission is called ‘planetary gear set.'
+This unique set of gears in an automatic transmission is called a ‘planetary gear set.’

-A planetary gear set consists of 3 components – a sun gear, planet carriers, and the ring gears.
+A planetary gear set consists of 3 components – a sun gear, planet carriers, and ring gears.